Indicator and pathfinder minerals help explorers narrow down the search area for many different types of ore deposits, including gold.

 In indicator mineral-based exploration programs, sediments and rocks are either geochemically tested or visually inspected for clues about the distance and direction of their source.
 When it comes to visual inspection, rocks are examined for certain grain morphologies and surface textures in order to obtain information about transport distance and bedrock source.

-When pathfinder or indicator minerals are found, explorers will use a number of techniques to gain information on where a gold deposit might be.
+When indicator or pathfinder minerals are found, explorers will use a number of techniques to gain information on where a gold deposit might be.
 Here’s a look at four of those methods.

 1. Gold grain morphology